NathanDuran/Sentence-Encoding-for-DA-Classification/README.md

 ## Misc
 - Document the models in readme

+Language models need to be strings to_tokens=false
-- elmo needs to be strings (or tokenised strings - but those suck)
+- elmo: (or tokenised strings - but those suck)
+- use:
+- mlstm_char_lm:

 #### graph models
 - elmo